oroinc/documentation/crm/admin_guide/landing_system_configuration/general_setup_sysconfig/display_settings.rst

 Display Settings
 ================

 In this section, you can define a number of display-related options to be applied to the Oro application.
-The settings are available on four levels: globally, per organization, per website, and per user.
+The settings are available on four levels: globally, per organization, and per user.

 .. note:: See a short demo on how to set display settings in your Oro application, or continue reading the guidance below.